razaquegoraya-ai/AI-Powered-Retrieval-System-with-PostgreSQL-and-Offline-LLM/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details. # AI-Powered-Retrieval-System-with-PostgreSQL-and-Offline-LLM